-• At the current date, SIR has three commitments to lease properties upon which it plans to build one new Scaddabush restaurant, one new Jack Astor's restaurant, and one new Reds restaurant.
-It is expected that the Scaddabush restaurant will open during calendar year 2016 and the Jack Astor's and Reds restaurants will open during calendar year 2017.
+• As at June 20, 2016, the date of this report, SIR has three commitments to lease properties upon which it plans to build one new Scaddabush restaurant, one new Reds restaurant, and one new Jack Astor's restaurant.
+It is expected that the Scaddabush restaurant will open in the first quarter of fiscal 2017, the Reds restaurant will open during calendar year 2017, and the Jack Astor's restaurant will open during calendar year 2018.
 SIR is also currently building a new Scaddabush restaurant in the extra space that was created after renovating its Jack Astor's restaurant in Scarborough.
-SIR expects to open this new Scaddabush in calendar 2016.
+SIR expects to open this new Scaddabush in this fiscal year.
 There can be no assurance that these restaurants will be opened or will become part of Royalty Pooled Restaurants.